Jeremiah-Freeman/Final-Pizza-Project/README.md

 |user presses button to get price|click 'Submit the Goodness'|price of toppings and size is displayed|

-1. User visits site and selects what size pizza they want
->>>>>>> master
-    input: large
-    output: radio button large is checked

-2. User selects what kind of toppings they want.
-    input: vegan cheese, vegan meatlovers
-    output: vegan cheese, vegan meatlovers is checked

-3. user then clicks submit button and price is displayed.

 ## Setup/Installation Requirements

 * Open web browser